Flag of Quebec: History

-In 1947, an independent member of the Legislative Assembly, René Chaloult, demanded a new provincial flag to displace the unpopular (amongst some segment of the population of Quebec) Canadian Red Ensign and to replace the neglected Quebec blue ensign.
+In 1947, an independent member of the Legislative Assembly, René Chaloult, demanded a new provincial flag to displace the unpopular (amongst some segment of the population of Quebec) Union Jack and Canadian Red Ensign.
 Various ideas were discussed between Chaloult, Lionel Groulx and Maurice Duplessis.
 One such idea involved incorporating a red maple leaf (later to be adopted for the flag of Canada).
-Burroughs Pelletier was also asked to present a few proposals to Duplessis, none of which were adopted.
+Pelletier was also asked to present a few proposals to Duplessis, none of which were adopted.
 He was however consulted about what became the present design.

 On January 21, 1948, the new flag was adopted and was flown over the Parliament Building that very afternoon.
 Apparently, it was the Carillon flag that flew that day, because the modern Fleurdelisé (with the fleurs-de-lis repositioned upright to their modern configuration in correspondence with the rules of heraldry) was not available until February 2.

 The flag was adopted by order-in-council, and the news was presented to the Legislative Assembly more or less as a fait accompli.
-Opposition leader Adélard Godbout expressed his approval, as did René Chaloult.
+Opposition leader Adélard Godbout expressed his approval, as did Chaloult.
 A law governing the usage of the flag was later officially adopted by the Quebec Parliament on March 9, 1950.
 A more recent version of such a law was adopted in 2002.

-A 2001 survey by the North American Vexillological Association (NAVA) ranked the Fleurdelisé as the best provincial or territorial flag, and the third-best of the flags of all U.S. and Canadian provinces, territories and states.
+A 2001 survey by the North American Vexillological Association ranked the Fleurdelisé as the best provincial or territorial flag, and the third-best of the flags of all U.S. and Canadian provinces, territories and states, behind the flags of New Mexico and Texas respectively.
 Likewise, the flag is highly popular in Quebec, and it is often seen displayed at many private residences and commercial buildings.

-The flag of Quebec has a close resemblance to both the French Châlons-en-Champagne city coat of arms and the Spanish Morcín municipality flag, which use similar (though unrelated) designs but with differing colours.
+The flag of Quebec bears a close resemblance to both the French Châlons-en-Champagne city coat of arms and the Spanish Morcín municipality flag, which use similar (though unrelated) designs but with differing colours.

-The flag of Quebec was the basis for the jerseys of the Quebec Nordiques, which included the same colour blue, the fleurs-de-lis and white stripes.
+The flag of Quebec was the basis for the jerseys of the Quebec Nordiques, which included the same shade of blue, the fleurs-de-lis and white stripes.